NicoloZorzetto/alaska_subsistence_economic_analysis/README.md

 # alaska_subsistence_economic_analysis
-Data and statistical analysis of substinence activities across Alaska
+Data and statistical analysis of substinence activities across Alaska.

 All code in this repository is released under the GNU General Public License v3.0.